-During the surgery, the surgeon divides the pancreas by stapling through it.
-The organs and tissues are carefully detached and taken out.
-The surgeon will put a drainage tube around the surgical cut in your belly, these drainage tubes will come out through the skin.
+The surgeon will put 1 or 2 drainage tubes around the surgical cut in your belly, these drainage tubes will come out through the skin.
 Your surgeon will use stitches that dissolve on their own inside your belly.
 To close your incision (surgical cut), the surgeon will use surgical staples or stitches that dissolve on their own.
 You will have a dressing on top.